Lemoncode/react-typescript-samples/06 AJAX Call/readme.md

 # 06 AJAX Call

-In this sample we will replace Members fake API with async call to api github to retrieve list of members of a given team.
+In this sample we will replace Members fake API with async call to API Github to retrieve list of members of a given team.

 We will take a startup point sample _05 Presentational Comp_.

 Summary steps:

 - Update `About` component content.
+- Replace `Member API` with real async call.

 ## Prerequisites